How employee referral schemes can help SMEs

 Cost-saving

 Getting your staff involved in helping with recruitment saves spending on recruiters and agencies who have specialist knowledge but can sometimes be costly.
-Often, the cost of financially rewarding an employee who successfully refers an applicant for a role is much less than incurring the cost of an agency, particularly if you’re advertising for specialist roles.
+Often, the cost of financially rewarding an employee who successfully refers an applicant for a role is much less than incurring the cost of a recruitment agency- particularly if you’re advertising for specialist roles.

 Save time